 User-generated Content (UGC) – Training managers can ask SMEs, top performers, and experts to share tips, tricks, and workarounds, and create a catalog of solutions to technical glitches that others can learn from.
 And video is the simplest way to share user-generated content.

 We have looked at the various blended learning formats that aid and enhance online technical corporate training.
-Go ahead and utilize the potential of blended learning formats to fortify your training.
-Want more information on designing blended learning solutions?
-Download our free eBook.
+Go ahead and utilize the potential of blended learning to fortify your training.
+This coming year, stay on top of the game and convert classroom-intensive training programs also online.